codemercs-com/node-cm-lw14udr-hid/README.md

 ------------

 ## Known issues
-- Without right permissions the default user 'pi' have no access to the LED-Warrior14U-DR.
+- Without permissions the default user 'pi' have no access to the LED-Warrior14U-DR.

 ------------